 Answer: Yes.
 At the moment students receive $600.00 after they have completely finished and defended their thesis.
 Both their advisor and the Chair have to have signed off on the thesis for this to happen.
-Students must defend and finish writing their thesis the same semester.
+Students are strongly encouraged to defend and finish writing their thesis in the same semester.

 9) Do I need any other advisors in the program?